 Thinking of stopping by?

-Here are some things we thought might help you feel at home:
+Here are some things we thought might help you feel more at home.

 We are an inclusive community.

 We love welcoming people!
 Regardless of whether you come from a different faith tradition, or none at all – our doors are open wide to you.
-Regardless of whether you are in the middle of a successful career or without a job at the moment; in a relationship or arriving on your own – there are others like you in our church.
-Regardless of your sexual orientation or gender identity, your cultural background or personal history – you are invited here.
+Regardless of whether you are in the middle of a successful career or without a job at the moment; married with children, divorced and remarried, or arriving on your own – there are others like you in our church.
+Regardless of your sexual orientation, gender identity, or personal history – you are invited here.

 Which service?

-For more information on services, including our music-focused services on Sunday evenings, click here.
+For more information on services, including our music-focused services on Sunday nights, click here.

 What happens?